Guide to Work, Study, Travel and Living Abroad

 El Parque de Buen Retiro.

-My host mom often describes must-see places as being vale la pena—worth the trouble.
-Here’s my short list of places that are most certainly so.
+My host mom often describes must-see places as vale la pena — worth the trouble.
+Here’s my short list of sites that are most certainly so.
 (Make sure to bring your Student ID for admission discounts!)

 For history buffs: